reflectoring/reflectoring.github.io/_posts/2020-09-31-spring-component-scanning.md

 ### Spring Boot's Implicit Auto Scanning

 As said earlier, Spring Boot does auto scanning for all the packages that fall under the parent package.
-Let's have a look at how it works:
+Let's look at the folder structure:

 ```
 |- io.reflectoring.componentscan (main package)
    |- SpringComponentScanningApplication.java
-   |- UserService.java (@Component stereotype)
+   |- UserService.java (@Service stereotype)
    |- BeanViewer.java
-   |- ExplicitScan.java
 ```

 We have created a `UserService` class with the `@Service` stereotype in our parent package `io.reflectoring.componentscan`.
-As said earlier, since these classes are under the parent package where we have our main method defined with `@SpringBootApplication` annotation, the component will be scanned by default.
+As said earlier, since these classes are under the parent package where we have our `@SpringBootApplication`-annotated application class, the component will be scanned by default when we start the Spring Boot application:

 ```
 ...
 INFO 95832 --- [main] i.reflectoring.componentscan.BeanViewer  : beanViewer
-INFO 95832 --- [main] i.reflectoring.componentscan.BeanViewer  : explicitScan
 INFO 95832 --- [main] i.reflectoring.componentscan.BeanViewer  : users
 ...
 ```

 The above output shows the bean created for `BeanViewer`, `ExplicitScan`, and `Users` are printed out by our `BeanViewer`.

-### Using `@ComponentScan` without any attributes
+### Using `@ComponentScan` Without Any Attributes

 If we have a package that is not under our parent package, or we're not using Spring Boot at all, we can use `@ComponentScan` along with a `@Configuration` bean.